Verified July 2026 · Cited to primary sources

 Selank

-A Russian-developed anti-anxiety and nootropic peptide with real but non-Western human trials — in Russian studies it matched a benzodiazepine for anxiety without the sedation or dependence.
+A Russian-developed anti-anxiety and nootropic peptide with real but non-Western human trials.
+In Russian studies it matched a benzodiazepine for anxiety without the sedation or dependence.

-Grade ATesamorelin
+Grade DDihexa

-Grade APT-141
+Grade CCerebrolysin

 The monthly peptide evidence brief.

-What the research and the FDA actually say — one short email a month.
+What the research and the FDA actually say, in one short email a month.
 Unsubscribe anytime.

 No spam.
 We never sell your email.
 Editorial policy.